February music lesson resources provide a treasure chest of teaching opportunities.

 Students love John Williams music!
 The MTR John Williams Resources are fun academic research and listening activities for students.

 These activities allow students to learn independently, making them excellent for sub-work.

 Here's a fun 'Star Wars /Mandalorian Theme Rhythm Play-Along that young students will enjoy.

-Carole has won multiple awards, including the Grammy Awards and the Library of Congress Gershwin Prize, inducted in Songwriters Hall of Fame and Rock & Roll Hall of Fame.
+Carole has won multiple awards, including the Grammy Awards and the Library of Congress Gershwin Prize, and was inducted into the Songwriters Hall of Fame and Rock & Roll Hall of Fame.

-Check out this MTR Carole King resource, perfect for your biography research and listening lessons.
+This MTR Carole King resource is perfect for your biography research and listening lessons.

 Here is an activity that you can make 10 minutes long to fill at the end of a lesson or create a whole lesson.

 Download the 'FEBRUARY Teaching Ideas and Resources' as a PDF to keep in your files for quick access.

 If you want access to all this content plus MORE, subscribe to the MTR Music Teachers Membership HERE.